Dog Hip Dysplasia

 The hip joint functions as a ball and socket joint.
 The hallmark of Hip Dysplasia is laxity in this joint.
 Over time, forces acting on these bones to counteract the instability will lead to small, microscopic fractures and resulting osteoarthritis.
 It is the most common cause of arthritis in the hipbone of a dog.

-Symptoms of this condition vary and are largely based on the severity of joint laxity, inflammation, and how far along the disease has progressed.
+Symptoms of this condition vary and are in large part based on the severity of joint laxity, inflammation, and how far along the disease has progressed.
 Indications of hip dysplasia can include:

 - Decreased activity